 Looking over this model in retrospect is bizarre, there’s a lot going on.
 The model was designed entirely on Powerpoint 2003, it was the only “design” program I had at the time.
 I recall I really wanted to go all out to impress fellow members of the UPC so I added as much detail as my computer would allow.

 When you know the toy was designed on such a limited piece of software it really changes how you look at the template, every piece of shading was built up of 10-20 different translucent shapes, the tattoos on the arm were designed to fill an A4 page and then shrunken down to fit onto the arms.
 The tabs are poorly designed, but I would have just used the curve shape tool to try and make them look somewhat orderly.

-Group : Urban Paper Collective
+Client : Urban Paper Collective

 The Urban Paper Collective is a group of experts in the paper engineering and paper-toy design field.
 Comprised of many of the worlds most well known and skilled creators the group hosts a yearly exhibition, pooling their talent into one locations as well as offering a number of exclusive downloadable models on their Website.
 Since the groups creation I have been a contributing member of the group attending many of the exhibitions and producing different downloadable models to fit the groups yearly themes.